Raptor 3 Starship engine is lighter, less complicated, yet more powerful and reusable

-Elon Musk’s space exploration and commercial space launch company SpaceX revealed the 3rd generation of Starship Raptor engines this past weekend.
+Elon Musk’s space exploration and commercial space launch company, SpaceX, revealed the 3rd generation of Starship Raptor engines this past weekend.

 After Raptor 1 and Raptor 2, SpaceX has named this new rocket engine Raptor 3.
 Only the sea-level variant of the Raptor 3 engine design and specs were revealed by SpaceX.
-According to an Elon Musk post on X, the Raptor 3 vacuum-level variant will be developed in a few years.
+According to a Elon Musk post on X, the Raptor 3 vacuum-level variant will be developed in a few years.

 SpaceX posted multiple pictures of the 1st unit of the Raptor V3 engine on X (Twitter).
 The space company also posted some basic specifications of all three Raptor engine generations to gauge the progress of technological advancement in this area (comparison table below).